mlcommons/medperf/docs/getting_started/signup.md

 # Create your MedPerf Account

+MedPerf uses [passwordless authentication](https://en.wikipedia.org/wiki/Passwordless_authentication).
+This means that there will be no need for a password, and you have to access your email in order complete the signup process.

 Automatic signups are currently disabled.
-Please contact the MedPerf team in order to create an account
+Please contact the MedPerf team in order to provision an account.

 !!!tip
-    You don't need an account to [run the tutorials](tutorials_overview.md) and learn how to use the tool.
+    You don't need an account to [run the tutorials](tutorials_overview.md) and learn how to use the MedPerf client.

 ## What's Next?